 In this clause the critical case is described when the two talkers have different ITD parameters and the difference between the two ITDs is larger than a predetermined threshold.

-The stereo classifier utilizes the existing ITD estimator described in 5.3.2.4.4 which is based on the GCC-PHAT (Generalized Cross-Correlation Phase Transform) .
-The basic principle of such an estimator is to detect a peak in the GCC-PHAT and this peak corresponds to the ITD of the stereo signal.
-However, when two talkers are speaking at the same time and they have two different ITDs, there are typically two peaks in the GCC-PHAT as can be seen in an example in Figure 5.3-35.
-The logic is then to determine whether there is a single dominant peak which would imply remaining in the parametric coding mode of the DFT stereo or two peaks far from each other, at least by a predetermined distance, in the GCC-PHAT which would imply switching to the TD-stereo mode.
+The stereo classifier utilizes the existing ITD estimator described in 5.3.2.4.4 which is based on the GCC-PHAT (Generalized Cross-Correlation Phase Transform) to determine, whether there is a single dominant source or two dominant sources.
+For two dominant sources, the encoding parameters, namely the ITD of these sources should differ by a significant margin.
+The basic principle of such an estimator is to detect a peak in the GCC-PHAT and this peak determines the ITD parameter of the stereo signal.
+However, when two talkers are speaking at the same time and they have two different ITD parameters, there are typically two peaks in the GCC-PHAT as can be seen in an example in Figure 5.3-35.
+The logic is then to determine whether:

+- there is a single dominant peak which corresponds to a single source and which would imply remaining in the parametric coding mode of the DFT stereo

+- or two peaks and corresponding ITD encoding parameters of two dominant sources far from each other, at least by a predetermined distance, in the GCC-PHAT which would imply switching to the TD-stereo mode.

 Figure 5.3-35: Example of the GCC-PHAT at a single frame with overlapping talkers